Eliminate Mental and Physical Fatigue Naturally

 See also: 6 Healing Benefits of Honey

-Some plants possess the ability to reduce exhaustion, helping you to sleep better and avoid other symptoms of chronic fatigue.
+Some plants possess the ability to reduce exhaustion, possibly helping you sleep better and avoid other symptoms of chronic fatigue.
 Before going to bed, try drinking a cup of one of the following teas:

 You can also drink them in the morning with breakfast.
 Don’t forget to sweeten them with honey or stevia.